josie0316/Adaptive-Agent/README.md

 ## 🔥News

 - [2025/03/18] Our work is featured by [机器之心](https://mp.weixin.qq.com/s/dT9KQmebVJX0ewkzJmisPg) on Wechat!
 - [2025/03/06] We have established a partnership with [AGI-Eval](https://agi-eval.cn/mvp/home) platform.
-All text-based subsets of OlympicArena are now available on [AGI-Eval-Overcooked Challenge](https://agi-eval.cn/evaluation/Overcooked%20Challenge:%20Real-time%20Simultaneous%20Human-AI%20Collaboration%20in%20Overcooked%20for%20LLM%20Agents%20Evaluation?id=56).
+The benchmark results of Overcooked Challenge are now available on [AGI-Eval-Overcooked Challenge](https://agi-eval.cn/evaluation/Overcooked%20Challenge:%20Real-time%20Simultaneous%20Human-AI%20Collaboration%20in%20Overcooked%20for%20LLM%20Agents%20Evaluation?id=56).

 # Overcooked Challenge